compenguy/panharmonicon/README.md

   | = | Clear track rating |

 # TODO
-* Investigate long pause when switching from one track to the next
 * Add menubar with entries corresponding to most hotkeys
 * Add keybinding configuration
 * Add user-configurable themes